Advanced Organic Chemistry: H-1 NMR spectrum of 2-methylbutane (CH3)2CHCH2CH3

 Links associated with 2-methylbutane

-The chemistry of ALKANES revision notes INDEX
+The chemistry of ALKANES and the petrochemical industry

 The infrared spectrum for 2-methylbutane